-Instructions: First, take the glass of your choice and add six ounces of water so you can eyeball how high you’ll need to drip the water.
+Instructions: First, take the glass of your choice and add six ounces of water to eyeball how high you’ll need to drip the water.
 Pour out the water and dry the glass.
 Next, fill an absinthe fountain with ice and water.
 Now pour the absinthe into the glass, set a slotted absinthe spoon across the rim, then place the sugar cube on top.
 Position this setup under the spigot of the absinthe fountain and then slowly drip water over the sugar cube until it melts and you have reached the six-ounce level.
 Stir and enjoy.

 As the water mixes with the oil in the absinthe, it will turn cloudy.
 There are all kinds of absinthe glasses, spoons, fountains, and more that you can purchase.
-It all depends on how far you want to take your absinthe drip experience.
+It depends on how far you want to take your absinthe drip experience.

 Death in the Afternoon

-It is said that in Spain, Ernest Hemingway invented this cocktail while writing his nonfiction bullfighting book of the same name.
+It is said that Ernest Hemingway invented this cocktail in Spain while writing his nonfiction bullfighting book of the same name.
 One thing is for sure—it is lethal.

-In a chilled champagne glass add:
+In a chilled champagne glass, add:

 1 ounce absinthe

 5 ounces chilled champagne